Tri-Rail: Fares and services

 Tri-Rail fare is divided into six zones for 24-hour passes, ranging from $2.50 to $8.75, with fare calculated by the number of zones traveled through, and whether it is one-way or round trip.
 On weekends, a $5 all-day pass good for all zones is available, though trains run hourly headways.
 For frequent use, Tri-Rail offers a $110 monthly pass (good for Tri-Rail only) and a $155 regional monthly pass (good on Tri-Rail, Metrorail, and Metrobus).
 Discount fares are available for senior citizens, the disabled, students, and children under 12.
 Certain businesses allow their employees to register for the Employer Discount Program, which reduces their fares by 25%.
 Free parking is available at all Tri-Rail stations.
 On weekdays, 50 train trips are made in all, with 25 in each direction, while on weekends only 30 trips, 15 north and 15 south, are made in all, with 1-hour headways between each train.
 While Tri-Rail peaks at speeds of 79 mph, it can be extracted from the timetable and the distance of the line that its overall average speed is approximately 38 mph.

+On December 19, 2025, Tri-Rail stated that it will be announcing special service and hours for 2026 FIFA World Cup games at Hard Rock Stadium and Inter Miami CF home games at Nu Stadium..
+On March 17, 2026, it announced that special train will depart after every weekend evening Inter Miami game, regardless of end time.